Webinar Popup Cancel button

 1. Labels

 The first requirement to ensure while labeling your pet food products and items is to follow the eleven Model Regulations for Pet Food and Specialty Pet Food, given by AAFCO.
-Using the correct label format and labeling can ensure your users have access to the correct information.
+Using the correct AAFCO label format and labeling can ensure your users have access to the correct information.
 Here's a list of details that your pet food product label must include:

 • The right product name